A recent survey conducted by the Hong Kong Playround Association found that one in three young Hongkongers suffers from stress, anxiety or depression.

 - Trouble falling asleep, staying asleep, or waking up still tired

 Research suggests that gut microbiota imbalance could play a major role in depression.
 Our gut bacteria are involved in the functions of our nervous system, an imbalanced gut may affect serotonin and dopamine levels, which are known to be related to depression.

 Depressed patients show a different gut microbiome profile from healthy people.
 Their gut microbiota are less diverse and less rich than healthy individuals.

 Many research papers have shown that diets of depressed people are far from adequate.
 The most common nutritional deficiencies seen in patients with mental disorders are of omega–3 fatty acids, B vitamins, minerals, and amino acids that are precursors to neurotransmitters.

-A good multi vitamin and mineral supplement along with a clean Omega 3 EPA & DHA supplement like the O-Krill Brain would benefit everyone living under the modern day stresses of life.
+A good multi vitamin and mineral supplement along with a clean Omega 3 EPA & DHA supplement like the Udo's Oil + DHA would benefit everyone living under the modern day stresses of life.
 Stressveda, a combination of plant derived B Vitamins with Ashwagandha can also help your body respond to stress.